cast-org/figuration/site/4.0/components/input-group.md

 ## Sizing

-Add the relative form sizing classes to the `.input-group` itself and contents within will automatically resize---no need for repeating the form control size classes on each element.
+Add the relative form sizing classes to the `.input-group` itself and contents within will automatically resize—no need for repeating the form control size classes on each element.

 **Sizing on the individual input group elements is not supported.**